Walk In Family Dentistry

 Placing an Implant Might Interfere with Natural Tooth Eruption

-When a child’s adult teeth come in, they usually lose their baby teeth.
+When a child’s adult teeth come in, they often lose their baby teeth.
 If a baby tooth is lost too soon because of decay, injury, or some other reason, it could leave a space in the dental arch.

 You might be tempted to get an implant to replace your child’s lost tooth, but it’s important to think about when the new tooth will erupt.